Ranking tables

 Energy & Natural Resources

 4 Pump Court is an esteemed commercial construction set with a plethora of experience in energy sector construction, engineering, shipping and technology disputes.
 Its international client roster includes shipyards, contractors, insurers and reinsurers, in addition to leading energy companies.
 Although offering a breadth of experience across various energy sectors, 4 Pump Court garners particular acclaim for its standout work in relation to oil and gas projects, including onshore and offshore oil fields, pipelines and LNG plants.
-Recently, members of the set have represented the Government of Pakistan in an ICC dispute versus India concerning India’s plans to build over 50 hydroelectric plants in the Indus basin.
+Recently, members of the set have represented a Saudi Arabian utility in two arbitrations resulting from a termination of a contract to build power stations.
+A source highlights that the set have "excellent counsel with a modern and commercial approach."

 2. Atkin Chambers